 Home of Cambodia's renowned arts school training students in circus and visual arts

-What is the best time of year to visit attractions in Cambodia?
+When is the best season to visit attractions in Cambodia?

 November to February for comfortable temperatures and clear skies.
 Angkor is stunning year-round but July-October is wet.